shantanuprx/pereassognment/README.md

 3. Once installation is completed, verify with "kubectl get pods --namespace=ingress-nginx".
 All pods should be up and running.
 4. Now we need to setup mysql for this.
 Go to https://github.com/shantanuprx/pereassognment/tree/main/gatewayservice/gatewayservice and apply the "globalconfigmap.yml" and then "mysqldeployment.yml".
 Now mysql pods should be up and running.
 5. Try connecting to mysql service, either by going inside the pod or through a client like Mysql Workbench on localhost:3306.
 Username :- root , password = Mysql@123.
+6. For distributed tracing we will be installing jaegar.
+For this just go to (https://github.com/shantanuprx/pereassognment/tree/main/gatewayservice/gatewayservice) and run jaegardeployment.bat.
+Check for pods of "jaegarcollectordeployment" pod, it should be up and running.
-6. Now its time to setup the remaining microservices, for the ease of setup.
+7. Now its time to setup the remaining microservices, for the ease of setup.
 One "deploy.bat" is included in each microservice.
 Edit that deploy.bat and replace "gryffindor937" with your own docker hub user.
-7. Pre-requisite for running the deploy.bat are:-
+8. Pre-requisite for running the deploy.bat are:-
    a.
 Maven setup should be available on the system.
    b.
 Docker client should be logged in docker hub.
    c.
 Jdk 17 should be available on the system.
-8. Now start setting up the microservices in following order.
+9. Now start setting up the microservices in following order.
    a.
 Discoveryservice
    b.
 Configurationserver.
    c.
 Gatewayservice